alexgasconn/transfermarkt-scraper-api/README.md

 ├── Dockerfile.dashboard
 ├── docker-compose.yml
 └── README.md

-🧠 How it works — Step-by-step
+## 🧠 How it works — Step-by-step
-Scraping:
+1. Scraping:

-main_multi_relational.py scrapes clubs from each league
+- main_multi_relational.py scrapes clubs from each league

-Parses player data and inserts it into a SQLite database
+- Parses player data and inserts it into a SQLite database

-Uses a relational schema with foreign keys (league → club → player)
+- Uses a relational schema with foreign keys (league → club → player)

-API:
+2. API:

-FastAPI reads from the same SQLite DB
+- FastAPI reads from the same SQLite DB

-Provides powerful filtering and a /players/export CSV route
+- Provides powerful filtering and a /players/export CSV route

-Returns paginated, structured data for any frontend or analysis
+- Returns paginated, structured data for any frontend or analysis

-Dashboard:
+3. Dashboard:

-Streamlit UI with filters
+- Streamlit UI with filters

-Makes live requests to the FastAPI backend
+- Makes live requests to the FastAPI backend

-Can be expanded with charts, rankings, trends, etc.
+- Can be expanded with charts, rankings, trends, etc.

-Dockerized Stack:
+4. Dockerized Stack:

-2 containers: api (FastAPI) + dashboard (Streamlit)
+- 2 containers: api (FastAPI) + dashboard (Streamlit)

-Both share the same data/ volume for DB persistence
+- Both share the same data/ volume for DB persistence

-Ready to run anywhere with docker compose up
+- Ready to run anywhere with docker compose up

-✅ Roadmap
- Multi-league scraping (parallelized per club)

- Relational database model (leagues, clubs, players)

- REST API with filters, pagination and export

- Streamlit dashboard for filtering and exploration

- Docker Compose integration for full-stack launch

- PostgreSQL backend (optional)

- Daily auto-scraping scheduler (cron or APScheduler)

- Historical player market value tracking & charts

-👤 Author
-Alex Gascón Navarro
-📍 Barcelona, Spain
-🔗 LinkedIn
-💻 GitHub

 📄 License
 MIT License

-yaml
-Copy
-Edit

----

-✅ Este README es ideal para GitHub, reclutadores, técnicos y otros usuarios.
-¿Quieres que prepare también una portada visual o una imagen del dashboard para el repositorio?